SherlockWalker/SherlockWalker/README.md

 - Likes making guides to learn stuff.
 Hasn't published any.
 - Draws stuff.
 My profile picture is my own art.

+My goal is to learn everything and anything within sight, be it whether to help someone or to satisfy my unwavering curiosity with the world.
 </body>
 </html>